VermontCoder/read_sbus/README.md

 ## Reference
 The following methods are supported:
-- **SbusReader(SBus_Pin)** - An SbusReader object needs to be created, passing a pin to listen for SBus frames on.
+- **SbusReader(SBus_Pin)** - An SbusReader object needs to be created to use the library, passing a BCM pin to listen for SBus frames on.
 All methods are called on this created object.

 - **begin_listen()** - Call before doing anything else with the library.
 - **end_listen()** - For clean termination, call after done with the library.
 Use try/except blocks to call this on error or Keyboard Interrupt is advisable, as shown in examples.